-Inside: It’s easy to focus on all the baby stuff you’ll need once your bundle of joy arrives, but don’t forget to put together an after birth care kit for YOU, mama.
-Here are the absolute essentials new moms need postpartum.
+Inside: It’s easy to focus on all the baby stuff you’ll need once baby arrives, but don’t forget to put together a DIY postpartum care kit for YOU, mama.
+Here are the absolute essentials new moms need postpartum – that you don’t want your husband trying to buy for you.

 Right now, as a new mom, you probably can’t imagine not being pregnant.
 That baby being OUT of you feels so very far away.